-In The Rising of The Kundalini, We Get To Understand The True Role of Yoga.
+In The Awakening of The Kundalini, We Get To Understand The True Role of Yoga.

-Kundalini Yoga helps us to get the real knowledge of the nature of yoga; everyone needs to know kundalini to reach the true state of yoga.
-Only then is the practitioner entitled to be called one worthy of being a ‘Yogi’.
+The Awakening of Kundalini Yoga helps us get the real knowledge of yoga’s nature; everyone needs to know kundalini to reach the true state of yoga.
+Only then, the practitioner is worthy of being a ‘Yogi’.
 The true essence of Hatha Yoga is also inscribed through the passage of this medium.

-‘Tha’ meaning Ida nadi, or the left breath, which is the cooling flow.
-‘Ha’ meaning Pingala nadi, or the right breath, which is the heating or fire flow.
-And the third most important is the Sushumna Nadi, the mouth of which is covered with the cough, mucus, bile etc, and this is situated near the Muladhara Chakra.
+‘Tha’ meaning Ida Nadi, or the left breath, which is the cooling flow.
+‘Ha’ means Pingala nadi, or the right breath, the heating or fire flow.
+And the third most important is the Sushumna Nadi, the mouth of which is covered with the cough, mucus, bile, etc., and this is situated near the Muladhara Chakra.
 Inhaling Pranayama through the Ida and the Pingala and then closing both sides of the nose, when we hold the breath in with the three locks…

 …slowly creates a pressure in the Sushumna opening the flow of passage

-This pure awakening of the Kundalini Shakti, creates an intense heat, passing through each chakra, where the supreme Goddess Kundalini in the form of lightning, rises upwards and gets unified with the All Pervading Great Father and God, Lord Shiva, who resides in the crown or the Sahasrara Chakra.
-This ‘joining’ or ‘union’ is Yog, or, we can say, the union of the Shiv and Shakti energy is Yoga.🔥
+This pure awakening of the Kundalini Shakti creates intense heat, passing through each chakra, where the supreme Goddess Kundalini in the form of lightning, rises upwards and gets unified with the All-Pervading Great Father and God, Lord Shiva, who resides in the crown or the Sahasrara Chakra.
+This ‘joining’ or ‘union’ is Yog, or, we can say, the union of the Shiv and Shakti energy is Yoga.?

-And this is the main important objective or aim of Hatha Yoga, but ordinarily, people have a misconception of Hatha Yoga in their minds as a series of forced, difficult, intense stretches or texts.
+And this is the main important objective or aim of Hatha Yoga.
+Still, ordinarily, people have a misconception of Hatha Yoga in their minds as a series of forced, difficult, intense stretches or texts.
 The true meaning of Hatha Yoga reveals itself:

 It is said in the Ramayan, “Janam Janam Muni Jatan Karahi”.

-To reach this step or level of Yoga, munis and Rishikesh spend lifetimes in penance, but through some steps of Hatha Yoga, as a medium anyone can achieve this pristine state of Yoga in this lifetime itself, and be worthy of being called a ‘Yogi’; but it is also said, “Gurukripa hi kevalam”.
+To reach this step or level of Yoga, munis and Rishikesh spend lifetimes in penance.
+Still, through some steps of Hatha Yoga, as a medium, anyone can achieve this pristine state of Yoga in this lifetime itself, and be worthy of being called a ‘Yogi’.
+Still, it is also said, “Gurukripa hi kevalam”.

 Now we will discuss the Chakras…

-And now, we discuss the six chakras that appear in a chronological order before the Sahasrara Chakra.
+And now, we discuss the six chakras that appear in chronological order before the Sahasrara Chakra.